I beg to move,

 If the hon.
 Gentleman will forgive me, I will not; the debate is short and I know that the Minister will want some time to respond.

 We have to look at the question of land availability in a determined way.
 Some of that is about the cost of land.
-One issue we all face is that if land is valued at the post-development price, the landowner is the institution or person who creams off all the excess profit, even though the work is not put in by the owner, but possibly by the owner or the commonweal.
+One issue we all face is that if land is valued at the post-development price, the landowner is the institution or person who creams off all the excess profit, even though the work is not put in by the owner, but possibly by the developer or the commonweal.
 We have to find some way of transferring the capacity for that value added into provision for the commonweal, whether through the public sector or more generally.
 We also have to look at the fact that in many of our cities—London, Manchester and northern cities generally—a lot of our brownfield sites are in need of enormous investment to bring them up to a level that is fit for building.
 Remediation is not just a fancy word; it is something that has to be invested in to make land usable.

 We need to recognise that we have a massive skills shortage.
 There may be an ambition to increase housing supply, but we have a crisis looming with the ageing workforce in construction.
 The Minister needs to work with other Departments to ensure that there is some rational planning for the future.
 Frankly, it is not obvious that there is any sense of rationality or planning.
 If the two could be joined together, we may be in with a chance.
 We urgently need to tackle that skills shortage.
 If we do not and we have any kind of housing boom, we will once again see the development of the cowboy builder or prices going through the roof.